Korean Language Classes Information Page

 - Winter Session: January 7, 2017 – March 17, 2016

-- Spring Session: March 25, 2017 – June 22, 2017 (Registration is now closed, please add yourself to our interest list to be notified when new schedule is released)
+- Summer Session: July 8, 2017 – August 31, 2017 (Registration is now closed.
+Please add yourself to our interest list and we will notify you as soon as the schedule for fall is released)

 ABOUT OUR KOREAN LANGUAGE CLASSES: